Psalms For Life

 When other helpers fail

 Some challenges leave us feeling deeply troubled—abandoned even.
-David reminds us that at such times God, who knows the path we’re on, is our refuge, the one reality we can count on in this world.
+David reminds us that at such times God, who knows the path we’re on, is our refuge, the one person we can count on in this world.

 A David maskil, from when he was in the cave.
 A prayer.